FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 If you think your pup is an excellent candidate to be certified as a service dog, you should understand that the training is very different from an obedience class.
 Some communities provide training for service dogs.
 Before you consider certification for your pup, you might want to look into the cost.
 Training a dog as an emotional support or therapy dog is usually the least expensive of any service dog program.

 Dogs and their trainers visit patients in hospitals, rehab clinics, and nursing homes.
 Many people with emotional or physical problems find spending time with a service dog is relaxing and comforting.
-Most certification programs for therapeutic or emotional support animals cost around $300.
+Most service dog training or certification programs for therapeutic or emotional support animals cost around $300.
 However, guard dog training is the most expensive and may run up to $100 per hour.
 Training a pup to be a guard dog can benefit the owner who wants to feel secure in their home or place of business.

 The most in-depth training programs for dogs are the most expensive.
 Training a dog to be a seeing-eye or hearing guide dog can cost as much as $10,000, depending on where the training takes place.
 More intensive training programs can run as high as $20,000.
 However, there are usually non-profit groups that assist a dog owner with the cost of the program.